HelmholtzAI-Consultants-Munich/napari-organoid-counter/.napari/DESCRIPTION.md

 ## Description

 A napari plugin to automatically count lung organoids from microscopy imaging data.
 A Faster R-CNN model was trained on patches of microscopy data.
-Model inference is run using a sliding window approach, with a 50% overlap and the option for predictiing on multiple window sizes and scales, the results of which are then merged using NMS.
+Model inference is run using a sliding window approach, with a 50% overlap and the option for predicting on multiple window sizes and scales, the results of which are then merged using NMS.

 ![Alt Text](https://github.com/HelmholtzAI-Consultants-Munich/napari-organoid-counter/blob/main/readme-content/demo-plugin-v2.gif)

 ## What's new in v2?
 Here is a list of the main changes v2 of napari-organoid-counter offers:
 * Use of Faster R-CNN model for object detection
-* Pyramid model inference with a sliding window approach and tunable parameters for window size and window downsamplign rate
+* Pyramid model inference with a sliding window approach and tunable parameters for window size and window downsampling rate
 * Model confidence added as tunable parameter
 * Allow to load and correct existing annotations (note: these must have been saved previously from v2 of this plugin)
 * Object ID along with model confidence displayed in the viewer - this can now be related to box id in csv file of extracted features